Santa Cruz County is nestled in the geographic shadow of San Francisco and San Jose.

 And that’s kind of fitting because it’s often overshadowed, at least in popular culture, by those two wildly different siblings: one an artistic free-spirit and the other, Silicon Valley, a highly caffeinated entrepreneur.

 But Santa Cruz presents a different vision of California.
 Here, you can surf and go mountain hiking in the same day, or explore ancient redwoods before riding a heritage railroad car to an iconic amusement park on the beach.

-Santa Cruz is characterized by an unhurried pace, the epitome of Northern California cool, a stark contrast to San Jose’s hustle.
-It is both agricultural and coastal, historic and progressive at the same time.
-Its main city is quaint, unlike San Francisco, and the county’s expansive footprint and Mediterranean climate offer a dynamic range of outdoor activities.
+Santa Cruz is characterized by an unhurried pace, the epitome of Northern California cool, in contrast to San Jose’s hustle.
+It’s both agricultural and coastal, historic and progressive at the same time.
+Its city is quaint, unlike San Francisco, and the county’s expansive footprint and Mediterranean climate offer a dynamic range of outdoor activities.

 Even wildlife knows it’s a special place: Butterflies and humpback whales stop there on annual migrations down the coast.
 And that’s where the tale of Santa Cruz starts, along the coast, where the city’s brand was seared into popular culture.